iSirThijs/frontend-data/README.md

 > Create a data visualisation (using the d3 library) based on given data where data can be explored through interaction using enter, update, and exit. *- [Tech Track CMDA: Assignment](https://github.com/cmda-tt/course-19-20/blob/master/frontend-data/assessment.md#assignment)*

+## Read all about it
+The process, iteration and choices I made during this project are documented on the [Wiki](https://github.com/iSirThijs/frontend-data/wiki).

+To get a chronological view, start by reading the journal.
+The journal contains a small day to day summary of my work and a link to the relevant page with detailed information.

 ## Install & Usage